If you want to know how to find cheap flights, I’m here to give you 20 tips so you can save on your next few trips and travel on a budget.

 Normally, you pay in the currency of the country from which you’re booking, but there are actually companies that will allow you to pay in other currencies besides your own.
 If you use a specific travel credit card that gives you a great currency exchange rate, or, even better, if the card doesn’t charge you any foreign transaction fees, use the card and pay in another currency to help you get a great price on a flight.

 This is a clever trick that could end up saving you a lot of money, so I would definitely consider using it the next time you book your vacation flights.
+From all the options, I recommend these two travel credit cards: the Capital One Venture Rewards card and the Chase Sapphire Preferred card.

 16. Use airline miles and travel credit cards to get discounts on plane tickets